 The Market-Frankford Line and the Broad Street Line – SEPTA’s two busiest routes – will operate with train service overnight, rather than switch to Night Owl Bus service between 12:30 a.m. -5:30 a.m. as scheduled.
 This will keep additional buses off potentially icy roads, and help with efforts to continue service on these vital transit arteries.
 Also, trains that are not being used for this overnight service will be stored in subway tunnels -out of the elements, and prepped for Wednesday morning’s commute.
 SEPTA will also run pilot trains on Regional Rail lines and trolley routes overnight to help prevent ice from accumulating on overhead wires, which can cause service disruptions.

 SEPTA will use all methods of communication available in an effort to keep customers up-to-date on service status.
-The best tool for customers is the System Status feature on the SEPTA Website, which provides real-time service details and updates on possible disruptions.
+The best tool for customers is the System Status feature on the SEPTA website, which provides real-time service details and updates on possible disruptions.
 SEPTA will have additional staff on-hand to keep these online tools updated with the latest information.
-To access System Status, customers can go directly to http://www.septa.org/realtime/status/system-status.shtml, or go to our homepage, www.septa.org and click on the System Status icon on the left-hand side.
+To access System Status, customers can go directly to https://www.septa.org/realtime/status/system-status.shtml, or go to our homepage, www.septa.org and click on the System Status icon on the left-hand side.
 This tool is also available on the SEPTA iPhone App.
 In addition, all service advisories will be sent out via Twitter, with simultaneous notices sent to local news outlets by the SEPTA Media Relations staff.